 SCOPE: Talent conducting Ballotment test.
+Operations outside the joint cavity, and the videographer had filmed them.

 SCOPE: Talent conducting trampoline test.

 SCOPE: Talent suturing the incisions with shallow stitches using 4-0 PDP sutures.
+Operations outside the joint cavity, and the videographer had filmed them.

 Finally, apply elbow-over-elbow long-arm plaster with the elbow bent at 90 degrees and fix it in a neutral position [1].